Drug Free Workplace

 - U.S. Department of Labor - Working Partners for an Alcohol and Drug-Free Workplace

 The use and effects of illegal drugs and the abuse of alcohol pose very serious threats to our society.
-We are not aware of any specific problems on campus.
 This policy statement is intended to clearly communicate, to current and future employees and students of Marist College, our primary objective:

 To eliminate, through treatment, cessation of use or the dismissal of those whose actions violate established standards of behavior, all on-campus problems, real or potential, associated with the use of illegal drugs or the abuse of alcohol.